ijjones/cse15l-lab-reports/lab-report-1-week-3.md

     List<String> result = new ArrayList<>();
     for(String s: list) {
       if(sc.checkString(s)) {
-        result.add(0, s);
+        result.add(0, s); -> Is a bug.
+It inserts the filtered element to the beginning of the list instead of the end.
       }
     }
     return result;
   }

   @Override
-  public boolean checkString(String s) { -> Was a bug.
+  public boolean checkString(String s) { -> IS a bug.
 Only returned false, thus the List would always be empty.
     // TODO Auto-generated method stub
       return false;
     }
   }
 ```

-* After I fixed the implement bug and ran the test, the symptom returned that the list that is being returned is empty ([]).
+* There are two bugs.
+The first is that the list that is being returned is empty ([]).
 This relates to the checkString bug because it always returns false.
 Since it returns false on each iteration then it would not add anything the newly created list.
 Thus returning an empty list.
-This is why the test failed.
+After I fixed this bug, there was another bug in the code.
+The code would add the filtered elemnt to the beginning of the list instead of the end, which would lead to a failed test.
+Once I removed the index parameter from add the test ran successfully.